 Counsellor; Oh yes, I have worked with clients of all sorts of sexual preferences, I make no judgement on them, I think this can be a very good space to explore the issues around sexual orientation and of course it is a safe, confidential space.

 These may seem like extreme examples, and some clients may feel that despite the congruence of the first example they prefer to find another counsellor who does have experience.
 The second example highlights that training in working with gender and sexuality divergent clients is limited.
 There is also widespread anecdotal evidence of therapists pathologizing certain sexualities and genders, seeing them as issues to be solved rather than facts about the client.
 For all we know our hypothetical client may be attending because their mother died, for job related reasons, because they suffer from OCD or a whole host of other reasons.

 By asking this question, and observing the response, you are gaining an insight into how a particular counsellor will view certain things, the lens with which they look at the world.
 The decision of whether you wish to work with them can then be taken from a position of information and power.
 The example I have given is around gender, but people with disabilities, people of colour, sex workers, kinksters, and others report being seen as a label rather than a person by their therapist.

-So, four questions that I hope might give potential clients an insight into whether someone is the therapist for them, and might lead to fewer people believing the therapeutic process has led to harm.
+So, five questions that I hope might give potential clients an insight into whether someone is the therapist for them, and might lead to fewer people believing the therapeutic process has led to harm.